Colonia de Sant Pere

 History & Culture in Colonia de Sant Pere

-Colonia de Sant Pere, as it stands today, was established in the early 19th century.
-When Arta famously experienced one of the last deadliest outbreaks of the bubonic plague in 1820, many of the survivors fled to the coast and built the settlement of Colonia de Sant Pere.
-Before this time, rumour has it that the area around Colonia de Sant Pere was known for hunting wild boar.
+The modern-day Colònia de Sant Pere was founded in the early 19th century.
+In 1820, following one of the last and deadliest outbreaks of the bubonic plague in nearby Artà, many survivors sought refuge along the coast and established the settlement.
+Prior to this, the area around Colònia de Sant Pere was said to be known for wild boar hunting, according to local legend.

 Beaches in Colonia de Sant Pere